FOREX-Dollar slips on dovish Fed remarks, China hopes help euro

 Currencies vs dollar https://tmsnrt.rs/46EC1w4

-(Reporting by Herbert Lash, additional reporting by Harry Robertson in London and Tom Westbrook in Singapore; Editing by Simon Cameron-Moore, Susan Fenton, Sharon Singleton and Jonathan Oatis)
+(Reporting by Herbert Lash, additional reporting by Harry Robertson in London and Tom Westbrook in Singapore; Editing by Simon Cameron-Moore, Susan Fenton, Sharon Singleton, Jonathan Oatis and Mark Heinrich)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))